Reviewing ECARX (ECX) & Its Rivals

 |2.53

 ECARX currently has a consensus price target of $10.00, indicating a potential upside of 222.58%.
 As a group, “Computer integrated systems design” companies have a potential upside of 12.54%.
-Given ECARX’s stronger consensus rating and higher probable upside, equities analysts clearly believe ECARX is more favorable than its competitors.
+Given ECARX’s stronger consensus rating and higher possible upside, research analysts plainly believe ECARX is more favorable than its competitors.

 Profitability